The U.S. is a nation built by immigrants, and people from other countries continue to make invaluable contributions to American society.

 Not all celebrity immigrants are entertainers.
 In fact, Elon Musk is a celebrity entrepreneur.
 The son of a South African father and a Canadian mother, Musk left South Africa as a child to escape apartheid policies, ending up at the University of Pennsylvania.

-Since then, crucial roles in endeavors such as PayPal, SpaceX and Tesla Motors have contributed to Musk’s self-made success and his staggering net worth of $20 billion.
+Since then, crucial roles in endeavors such as PayPal, SpaceX and Tesla Motors have contributed to Musk’s self-made success and his staggering net worth of over $70 billion.

 Born to an international basketball player and a Dutch model, Bruges-born baller Tony Parker is no stranger to success.
 It’s kind of a family tradition.